How fund supermarkets work

 Fund supermarkets reviewed

-To help you find the right fund supermarket, Which? has created unique review pages for 14 of the major providers in this market.
-Our reviews tell you how the different companies charge, and this is complemented by our unique customer satisfaction ratings, in which over a thousand Which? members have rated fund supermarkets for customer satisfaction and other aspects of this service.
+To help you find the right fund supermarket, Which? has created unique review pages for 15 of the major providers in this market.
+Our reviews tell you how the different companies charge - and how much - and this is complemented by our unique customer satisfaction ratings, in which over a thousand Which? members have rated fund supermarkets for customer satisfaction and other aspects of this service.